Your favourite castles

 The most iconic of all English fortresses, commanding the gateway to the realm for nine centuries, Dover Castle is your winner.

 "Beautiful castle, amazing secret wartime tunnels, fantastic backdrop of countryside meeting the sea.
-Not to mention the incredible events."Visit Dover Castle
+Not to mention the incredible events."Explore Dover Castle

 From medieval fortress to Elizabethan palace, Kenilworth Castle has been at the centre of England's affairs for much of its 900 year history.

-"So much history, and when you walk in the fields around it in the early evening and the sun hits that red stone, it's just beautiful."Visit Kenilworth Castle
+"So much history, and when you walk in the fields around it in the early evening and the sun hits that red stone, it's just beautiful."Explore Kenilworth Castle

 For centuries, this dramatic castle and coastline has fired the imaginations of writers, artists and even the brother of a king.

-"Perfect combination of castle in a breathtaking clifftop location, stunning views of the sea, and beach cove tunnels down below."Visit Tintagel Castle
+"Perfect combination of castle in a breathtaking clifftop location, stunning views of the sea, and beach cove tunnels down below."Explore Tintagel Castle